haaazelii/BENG183/Intro_to_HMMER.md

 **Output** The software produces a ranked list of hits as output.
 These hits are sorted based on e-value and bit score, which measures the statistical significance and raw quality of the match.
 The output also includes the specific alignments showing where the model matched the target sequences.

 **Usage** To execute a search, the user runs the command followed by the profile file and the target sequence database.
-For example, if you want to search the `uniprot.fasta` database using the `hemoglobin.hmm` profile and prints the results to the standard output, you can use the command
+For example, if you want to search the `uniprot.fasta` database using the `hemoglobin.hmm` profile and print the results to the standard output, you can use the command
 ```
 # Syntax: hmmsearch [query_hmm_file] [target_msa_file] > [output_file]
 hmmsearch hemoglobin.hmm uniprot.fasta > hemoglobin.out